JacksonHagood/CPP_Basics/02_Variables/variables.md

 ## Arrays

 Arrays in C++ are very different from arrays in Python.
 An array in C++ is a **pointer** to a contiguous block of memory.
 Pointers will be discussed more in Section 09: Pointers.
 One result from this is that arrays in C++ cannot be resized once made (as the memory before and after the block might be in use).
 Techniques will be discussed later on how to get around this, but for now arrays are static.
-Arrays can be made similiar to other variables. the `[]` operator can be used to index an array.
+Arrays can be made similar to other variables. the `[]` operator can be used to index an array.

 ```C++
 int numArray[4]{5, 9, 12, 7}; // 4 * 4 = 16 bytes of memory